Previous Up Next

 The distribution includes additional test generators: diyone7 for generating one test and diycross7 for generating simple variations on one test.

-6.1 Relaxation of Sequential Consistency
+7.1 Relaxation of Sequential Consistency

 Relaxation is one of the key concepts behind simple analysis of weak memory models.
-We define a candidate relaxation by reference to the most natural model of parallel execution in shared memory: Sequential Consistency (SC), as defined by L. Lamport [3].
+We define a candidate relaxation (candidate for short) by reference to the most natural model of parallel execution in shared memory: Sequential Consistency (SC), as defined by L. Lamport [3].
 A parallel program running on a sequentially consistent machine behaves as an interleaving of its sequential threads.

 Consider once more the example SB.litmus: